 You are here: MBA & Master » Mannheim Master of Applied Data Science & Measurement » Program Structure

 The Mannheim Master of Applied Data Science & Measurement is designed to provide an outstanding online learning experience in the area of data collection and analysis to tomorrow’s leaders.
-Students can choose from three tracks: Survey Methodology, Data Insights, and Survey Statistics.
-The program comprises 75 ECTS credits.
+Students can choose from a range of elective courses.
+The program comprises 90 ECTS credits.

 Completing course videos and required readings for class sessions at your own pace makes this program particularly attractive to working professionals, while weekly online meetings and an annual immersion event keep you engaged.
 You will form close relationships with your classmates and faculty members during the weekly online meetings since classes are small, providing an optimal student-to-faculty ratio.

 The ﬁrst study year includes a course on the principles and fundamentals of survey and data science.
 You will be introduced to the key terminology and concepts of collecting and analyzing data from surveys and other data sources in order to gain insights and test hypotheses about the nature of human and social behavior and interaction.

 Every year, the University of Mannheim hosts a “Connect@MDM” conference.
 While one part of the event is exclusive to students, providing you with the opportunity to meet faculty and peers face to face, the other part is dedicated to facilitating information exchange in the area of survey and data science across various sectors.
 The conference brings together students, professionals, and researchers for workshops, talks, and networking.
 Past events have welcomed professionals from Deutsche Bundesbank, Facebook, Google, and Tableau, as well as leading experts from universities around the globe.